Inchture Tramway

 Inchture tram driver Bob Speed 1905

-A blow-up of the above photo showing the driver — Bob Speed — who apparently drove the tramcar (and its predecessor — a coach) from the opening of the branch through to 1907, when his son took over.
+An enlargement of the above photograph showing the driver — Bob Speed — who apparently drove the tramcar (and its predecessor — a coach) from the commencement of horse-drawn services in 1866 through to 1907, when his son took over.
 He is wearing informal attire.

 Inchture Tramway conductor 1905

-Another blow-up of the above photo showing the conductor, whose only badge of office is his cash bag.
+Another blow-up of the above photograph, this time showing the conductor, whose only badge of office is his cash bag.

 Inchture Tram at Crossgates in 1909